pikelcw/A_star/readme.md

 - 3 for end point.

 ### Solve the maze
-You can choose to keep the path as faraway from wall as possible by adding `--keepDistance` or `-kd` flag.
-Also `--verbose` or `-v` flag can animate the solving process in realtime.
+You can choose to keep the path away from wall by adding `--keepDistance` or `-kd` flag.
+The `--verbose` or `-v` flag can animate the solving process in realtime.
 ```
 python3 A_star.py --keepDistance --verbose mapName.csv
 ```